alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 * directly [generate the binary contents](https://docs.microsoft.com/en-us/windows/win32/gdi/storing-an-image) of such a file (the DIY approach), or
 * use the [**`OleSavePictureFile`**](https://docs.microsoft.com/en-us/windows/win32/api/olectl/nf-olectl-olesavepicturefile) function.

-Here we’ll use the API function because that involves *learning about how to use such Windows API functions*, which is generally useful knowledge.
+Here we’ll use the API function because that involves *learning about how to use such Windows API functions*, which is generally useful knowledge, and because this is information that’s difficult to come by nowadays.

+The Microsoft documentation linked to above is one of many sources that show how generate binary “.bmp” file contents, if you want to go that route.

 <p align="center">❁ ❁ ❁</p>